botre/anki-decks/src/computer-science.md

 ## Fuzzy search

-The technique of finding strings that match a pattern approximately (rather than exactly).
+Approximate string pattern matching.

 ## Bit-packing

-Use as few bit as possible to store a piece of data.
+Using as few bit as possible to store a piece of data.

 Example strategy: add an n-bit header identifying the size of the value followed by a known number of bits representing the value.